LiterallyFabian/row-counter/README.md

 ```

 #### Flags
-- `--extension`: Specify the extension of the files to count.
-Default: `.js`
+- `--extensions`: Specify the extension of the files to count, separated by commas.
+Defaults to `js,jsx,ts,tsx,json,md,yml,yaml,css,scss,less,html,htm,xml,txt,mdx`.
 - `--recursive`: Count files recursively.
 Default: `false`
 - `--path`: Specify the path to the directory to count.
 Default: `.`